 It would be best if you looked out for these usual customization options:

-- Use soundproof cover to reduce noise in vibratory production
+- Use a soundproof cover to reduce noise in vibratory production

 - Input pump for constant compound feed-in into the vibratory bowl

-- Use separation flap for media and workpieces’ separation, and installed- on-floor control box and hang-on-wall control box.
+- Use a separation flap for media and workpieces’ separation, and installed- an on-floor control box and hang-on-wall control box.

-When electronic parts are involved, is not the best option to choose expensive and intricate machine.
+When electronic parts are involved, is not the best option to choose an expensive and intricate machine.

 Mass finishing is a simple process, and the machine needs to be as simple as possible to avoid malfunctioning.